mrc-ide/mint/src/app/static/README.md

 - js is bundled using webpack - this task can be triggered by running `npm run js`

 Or to compile both at once, `npm run build`

+### Plotly Configuration

+MINT supports definition of graph layouts using [plotly.js](https://plotly.com/javascript/), and adds several possible customisations.
+The configurations themselves are provided from the [inst/json](https://github.com/mrc-ide/mintr/tree/master/inst/json) folder in mintr.

+Supported customisations are :

+#### rangemode: "series"

+This custom rangemode may be applied to the layout's `xaxis` or `yaxis`.
+It behaves similarly to plotly's autorange behaviour but does not include shape values in the calculated default range, so that the shape line drawn for zonal budget will only be visible in the default range if it is not greater than any of the series values.
+The max of the calculated range is the max series value plus 2% padding.
+The min is the lower of 0 and the min series value.